HubertSchipkowski/Algorithms/README.md

 # Algorithms

-Here are some Swift implementations of (own) solutions to problems.
+Some Swift implementations of own solutions to problems.